CSCfi/csc-user-guide/docs/cloud/rahti4/tutorials/connect-database-hpc.md

 !!!
 Note
     This solution is suitable for computationally light use cases.
 Reasonable scaling can be expected for up to ~100 processes simultaneously accessing a database on Rahti.
 Exceeding this limit is not advised and may result in performance degradation.

-## Step 1: Setting up MongoDB and WebSocat on Rahti
+## Step 1: Setting up MariaDB and WebSocat on Rahti

-Configuring MongoDB and WebSocat on Rahti can be done either through the web interface or using the `oc` command line tool.
+Configuring MariaDB and WebSocat on Rahti can be done either through the web interface or using the `oc` command line tool.
 Notice that your CSC project must have access to the Rahti service.
 See here [how to add service access for a project](../../../accounts/how-to-add-service-access-for-project.md).

 !!!
 Note
     Mind the difference between [persistent](../storage/index.md#persistent-storage) and [ephemeral storage](../storage/index.md#ephemeral-storage) when creating a new database in Rahti.
 Ephemeral databases are meant for temporary storage and should not be considered reliable.
 If the [Pod](../networking.md#pods) in which your database is running is deleted or restarted you will lose all your data!
 To avoid this, create a database with a persistent volume and make sure to also perform regular backups to for example [Allas](../../../data/Allas/index.md).

 ### Option 1: Using the Rahti web interface

 - Log in to the [Rahti web interface](https://rahti.csc.fi:8443).
-See [Getting access](../access.md) for instructions
+See [Getting access](../../access/) for instructions.
-- Select MongoDB from the front page catalog
+- Deploy MariaDB from the "Developer Catalog".
+You will find the developer catalog in the **+Add** section of the `Developer` menu.
 - Configure the database.
 You need to at least select or create a Rahti project to which you want to add the database.
 If creating a new project, make sure to include your CSC project number in the project description in the form `csc_project: 2001234`
 - Create the database and remember the
-    - Username
+    - Connection Username
+    - Connection Password
-    - Password
+    - Root Password
     - Database name (`sampledb` by default)
-    - Database service name (`mongodb` by default)
+    - Database service name (`mariadb` by default)
-- Select the created project, navigate to `Applications > Services` and select the created database service.
-Remember the
+- After creation, double check the network parameters and remember them:
-    - Target port (27017 by default)
+    - Target port (3306 by default)
     - Hostname address (of the form `<service name>.<project name>.svc`)
 - An [OpenShift template](https://github.com/CSCfi/websocat-template/blob/main/websocat-template.yaml) is needed to configure WebSocat on Rahti.
-Download or copy this YAML file to your clipboard.
-Note that this is an unsupported beta template
+Download or copy this YAML file to your clipboard. **Note:** that this is an _unsupported_ beta template
-- On the Rahti web interface front page, select Import YAML/JSON and add the WebSocat template to the same project as the MongoDB (upload by dragging & dropping, selecting it, or pasting from the clipboard).
-Do not edit the template!
-- Select Create, process the template and input the above hostname and target port in the requested database service name and database port fields
-- Select the created project, navigate to `Applications > Services` and select the WebSocat service.
-Remember the
-    - Route hostname (of the form `websocat-<project name>.rahtiapp.fi`)
+- Click in the `+` sign in the upper right corner of the webinterface, and paste the template.
+Click create.
+- Come back to the "Developer Catalog" and deploy the Websocat template.
+You need to provide the "Database service name" (`mariadb` by default) and the "Database port" (`3306` by default).
+- In the `Developer` menu, go to **Project -> Route** and copy the Location URL.
+You will use this URL to connect from outside Rahti.

 ### Option 2: Using the `oc` command line tool